 A Doctor, Cures, and Self-dosage

 Up until the Civil War, the most common curatives included bloodletting, purgatives, mercury, digitalis, and opiates.
 Probably most families self-diagnosed and kept common remedies nearby, especially in the most rural areas of Mississippi during the 1830s.
-Duncan McKenzie had an acquaintance to whom he refers to in his letters as Dr. Duncan.
-I have not discovered if Duncan was his surname.
-It has been a challenge to find a record from the early part of the decade that shows he was licensed.
+Duncan McKenzie had an acquaintance to whom he refers in his letters as Dr. Duncan.
+It is likely that Dr. Duncan McLaurin is Duncan McKenzie’s fist cousin, son of Aunt Caty McLaurin of Lauderdale County, MS. It has been a challenge to find a record from the early part of the decade that shows he was licensed.
 In a May 1834 letter to his brother-in-law John McLaurin, Duncan McKenzie first mentions him, “Doctor Duncan passed along last march. he .. promised to write to me but I do not much expect he will.”
 Later in the same letter he speaks again of the doctor:

 regard to Dr. Duncan as I have Just Received a very full

 and Satisfactory letter from him Dated Rodney May the 1st

 Rodney a village on the Mississippi above natchez He called on

 Capt Hugh Peter Fairley the Camerons &c all were well